- Engage Information

 - Promote equity in human subjects research (justice)

 All faculty, students, and staff must submit an application and supporting materials to the IRB if they are going to be engaged in any activity involving human subjects that will use an intervention, interview, observation, survey, and/or institutional data with personal identifiers.

 These are the technical requirements necessary for your online courses to run properly.
 Please read this information carefully, as you must ensure that your computer is properly configured.
-If you have any questions or problems, please refer to the Personal Support Center tab.
+If you have any questions or problems, please refer to Technical Support tab.

 Any computer that is capable of running a modern Operating Systems (OS).
 For example:

 - Mac OS/X